knpuniversity/symfony-journey/knpu/http-kernel/sub-requests.rst

 it goes away.
 The override correctly makes it look like I'm not on a Mac.

 Now scroll down.
 Woh!
 The sub request *still* thinks we're on a Mac.
-Something just short circuited in the system, and here's the issue.
-But before we fix it, let's dive one level deeper and see how sub-requests work.
+Something just short circuited in the system.
+But before we fix it, let's dive one level deeper and see how sub-requests really work.